quocdat-nguyen/RelearnCSharpSandbox/README.md

 # RelearnCSharpSandbox
-Relearning C# as a programming language.
+Relearning C# as a programming language while the code is in the Master branch.